North Carolina battleground brief

 3 of 5 monitored source groups contributed usable state-level coverage, with no material coverage alerts in the battleground snapshot.

-Showing 3 state-relevant headlines from 2 monitored source groups.
-2 broader or cross-state headlines were excluded from this route.
+Showing 2 state-relevant headlines from 2 monitored source groups.